 MATERIAL(S): white board or poster board, paper, writing utensils, markers, stickers

-MORE IDEAS: Don’t miss our large collection of Thanksgiving ideas for children’s ministry.
+MORE IDEAS: Don’t miss our large collection of Thanksgiving lessons for children’s church.

 Introduction (10 minutes)